-The Group re-commenced deficit reduction contributions during 2019 paying $\mathfrak{L}0.125m$ and $\mathfrak{L}0.3m$ in 2020.
-In addition, the Group contributed $\mathfrak{L}0.16m$ towards the running costs of the scheme which are reflected in overheads.
-The Group is scheduled to pay $\mathfrak{L}313,500$ in deficit reduction contributions in 2021 and $\mathfrak{L}359,000$ in 2022.
+The Group re-commenced deficit reduction contributions during 2019 paying £0.125m, £0.3m in 2020 and £0.36m in 2021.
+In addition, the Group contributed £0.16m towards the running costs of the scheme which are reflected in overheads.
+The Group is scheduled to pay £359,000 in deficit reduction contributions in 2022.
 Contributions rise each year by inflation with a review at 1 January 2023.
-The Group will also continue to contribute $\mathfrak{L}0.16m$ each year towards the Scheme's running costs.
-The Scheme will also receive 50% of any net cashflow generated by the Group over $\mathfrak{L}150,000$ and in 2021 an additional $\mathfrak{L}60,000$ is payable under this mechanism.
+The Group will also continue to contribute £0.16m each year towards the Scheme's running costs.
+The Scheme will also receive 50% of any net cashflow generated by the Group over £150,000 and in 2021 an additional £44,500 was payable under this mechanism.

-As a condition of the above arrangement, the Group has agreed not to make any distribution to shareholders prior to 1 June 2021 and to restrict such distributions to an amount not greater than £60,000 plus 50% of its net cashflow over £150,000.
+As a condition of the above arrangement, the Group agreed not to make any distribution to shareholders prior to 1 June 2021 and to restrict such distributions to an amount not greater than £60,000 plus 50% of its net cashflow over £150,000.
 The Group is obliged to consult with the Trustee regarding certain other matters but is not obliged to change its approach as a result.